 It depends!
 Grounds tickets give you access to unreserved seats on Courts 3, 12 and 18 and unreserved seating on the outside courts 4 to 11 and 14 to 17.
 But this is according to availability.
 If they’re full you’ll have to queue.
 And No. 3 Court, which has some reserved seating, can operate its own free ticketed queue at very busy times.

 Seat holders return their tickets for Centre Court, No.1 and No.2 as they leave the grounds.
 These go on sale at the Ticket Resale Kiosk.
-In 2024 the procedure for Resale tickets has changed.
-Now, once you enter the grounds you can go to the Ticket Resale kiosk and scan your QR code in your myWimbledon phone app.
-This means you don’t have to queue and will be sent an SMS message if you have the chance to buy a resale ticket.
+Once you enter the grounds you can go to the Ticket Resale kiosk and scan your QR code in your myWimbledon phone app.
+This means you don’t have to queue for resale tickets and will be sent an SMS message if you get the chance to buy one.
 They are a bargain price: £15 for Centre Court and £10 for the others, which goes to charity.
 But resales still rely on the original seat holders leaving the courts and going home.
 And on a lovely sunny day – or conversely in wet weather – they might not!

 The Wimbledon App

-In 2024 all queuers are invited to create a myWIMBLEDON account by downloading the Wimbledon app to their phones.
+All queuers are asked to create a myWIMBLEDON account by downloading the Wimbledon app to their phones.
 Ticket holders also have this and it gives updates throughout the day on order of play and results.

 When you check into the Queue the stewards will scan your myWIMBLEDON ID and you’ll get updates on the status of the Queue.